NativeScript/firebase/packages/firebase-database/README.md

 ### Writing data

-Use the `set` or `update` method to write data to the database.
+You write data to a reference using either the `set` or `update` method.

 #### Setting data

-The `set` method on a Reference overwrites all of the existing data at that reference node.
+Calling the `set` method on a Reference overwrites all of the existing data at that reference node.
 The value can be anything; a string, number, object etc:

 ```ts
 import { firebase } from '@nativescript/firebase-core';